Dec 06, 2024

 What Is a Toe Hang Putter?

-The principal benefit of the toe hang design is that it allows you to sink more putts if you close your strokes too violently or miss lots of putts to the left.
+The main advantage of a toe hang putter is its ability to help you sink more putts, especially if you tend to close your strokes too aggressively or frequently miss putts to the left.

-If you find that you pull your putts and send them to the left, then the physics behind the toe hang design makes it far more difficult to achieve.
-However, every golfer is different; you'll know your stroke best.
+If you often pull your putts to the left, the physics of a toe hang putter can help mitigate this issue.
+However, every golfer is unique, so understanding your own stroke is crucial.

 Face Balanced vs. Toe Hang Putters

-Face-balanced and toe-hang putters are the two common putter types.
-If you aren’t sure if your putter is a toe hang or face balanced, rest the shaft on your finger.
-If the face points upwards, it’s a face-balanced design, but if the toe points down, it’s a toe hang.
-The toe hang putter will point downwards because they have the added weight in the toe.
+Face-balanced and toe hang putters are the two most common types.
+To determine which you have, rest the shaft on your finger.
+If the face points upward, it’s face-balanced; if the toe points downward, it’s a toe hang putter.
+The downward point is due to the added weight in the toe.

-What To Look For in a Good Toe Hang Putter Head Shape
+Key Features of a Good Toe Hang Putter

 Hosel